dan-rhul/prawvents/README.md

  | register_event(stream: RStream, err_handler: Callable = None, **kwargs) -> RedditEventDecorator
 ```

-Register a event, should generally be used as a decorator like this:
+Register an event, should generally be used as a decorator like this:

 ```py
 @r.register_event(subreddit.stream.submissions, err_handler=handle_exception)